bobanetwork/boba_legacy/packages/boba/contracts/contracts/LP/README.md

 The L1 liquidity pool is the sub pool.
 Swap users can do fast onramp.
 When swap users do a fast exit via the L2 liquidity pool, it sends funds to the swap users.

-For OMGX, there are no delays for users to move funds from L1 to L2.
+For BOBA, there are no delays for users to move funds from L1 to L2.
 The liquidity pool is used to help users quickly exit L2.

 ## Calculation